daostack/common-firebase-old/README.md

 **2. Backup staging database on local project.**

--  `yarn data:backup`  - Execute in order to store locally the current database stage from the environment that you use.
+-  `yarn data:backup`  - Makes a backup from the data on staging or production, and saves it in the cloud
--  `yarn data:update`  - Execute every time when you want to sync your local database with the databse on the current environment.
+-  `yarn data:update`  - sync your local database with the latest backup

 **3. Start firebase emulator with local clouldfunctions and firestore.
 The firestore will be loaded with the latest backup version which you have locally.**